Your child is trying. That's not the problem.

 Before you go there, consider this instead.

-That shift changes everything.
-It moves the question from "why is my child not trying hard enough" to "what kind of practice actually works for how my child's brain processes and retains information."
+That reframe changes everything.
+It moves the question from "why isn't my child trying hard enough" to "what kind of practice works for how my child's brain processes and retains information."
 Those are very different questions and they lead to very different conversations.

-Your child's effort is not the problem.
+Your child's effort isn't the problem.
 The strategy behind the effort is where the work begins.

 Try this with your child.